 Actuarial assumptions.
-The total pension liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of June 30, 2020 was determined by actuarial valuation prepared as of June 30, 2019.
+The following actuarial assumptions are applied to all periods included in the measurement:

-Inflation 3.00 percent Salary increases 3.25-18.50 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation
+Inflation 2.75 percent Salary increases 3.00-18.25 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation